 7) How to read excel file in spring boot example?

-8) How to read data from excel and store in datatable in java?
+8) How to read data from excel and store in the datatable in java?

 9) How to upload and read excel file in spring boot?